Wood stain and wood sealer are two common products for wood protection. Are staining and sealing the same?

 - It is always advisable to read the instruction of the product before using it.

 - Besides the advantages mentioned above, wood stain and wood sealer also share the same disadvantage.
-These products contain some harmful chemicals so do not forget to cover your eyes and wear a facemask while applying it on the wood.
+These products contain some harmful chemicals so do not forget to cover your eyes and wear a facemask while applying it to the wood.

 - Clean the wood with sandpaper to create a smooth surface and remove the dust before sealing and staining.